PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-07 18:41:14
+Last updated: 2024-04-07 18:41:47
-Random Quote: We all wanted to be loved by a man incapable of giving love. - Number Five
+Random Quote: The world was full of cravens who pretended to be heroes; it took a queer sort of courage to admit to cowardice as Samwell Tarly had.  -  Jon Snow